Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Approach

 \subsection{Stage 2: Supervised Fine-Tuning (SFT)}

-Next, we fine-tune LoRA adapters on supervised instruction data.
-We detail the tasks explored during SFT below.
+Next, we fine-tune with LoRA on supervised instruction data and detail the tasks explored below.
 Note that we convert all instructions to the standard Alpaca format, and compute loss on the target tokens only \citep{alpaca}.

 \paragraph{Low-Resource MT} Given our use case, the most intuitive task to include would be MT itself.
 The \texttt{instruction} for each example is chosen randomly from a set of translation prompts (Table \ref{tab:MTInstructionTemplates}), while the \texttt{input} and \texttt{output} fields are the source and target sentences respectively.